pipefunc/pipefunc/docs/source/mapspec.md

 # Understanding `mapspec`

 `mapspec` is a powerful string-based syntax within `pipefunc` that defines how data is mapped between functions in a pipeline, especially when dealing with arrays or lists of inputs.
-It allows you to express element-wise operations, reductions, and even the creation of new dimensions, enabling efficient parallel and vectorized computations.
+It allows you to express element-wise operations, reductions, and even the creation of new dimensions, enabling **parallel computations**.

 ## Basic Syntax